-Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
-If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software.

-To clear UVM protection, open the Administrator Utility and clear the Use UVM Logon Protection for this Workstation instead of using Windows Logon Protection check box.
-You must restart the computer before UVM protection is disabled.

-When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost.
+- Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
+If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - To clear UVM protection, open the Administrator Utility and clear the Replace the standard Windows logon with UVM's secure logon check box.
+You must restart the computer before UVM protection is disabled. - When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost.